journal

 Reimplementing K-Nearest Neighbors (KNN) from Scratch in R

-Introduction As part of my exploration of machine learning fundamentals, I decided to reimplement classic algorithms from scratch instead of relying directly…
+As part of my exploration of machine learning fundamentals, I decided to reimplement classic algorithms from scratch instead of relying directly on…

 Optimizing the Exponential Function in Cherubin

-Introduction Cherubin is my C++ library for computing very large numbers represented as strings.
-One of the hardest functions to implement efficiently…
+Cherubin is my C++ library for computing very large numbers represented as strings.
+One of the hardest functions to implement efficiently in…

 Reimplementing the Cauchy Distribution in Fulgurance (C++ Statistics Library)